tedsluis/genai-proxy/README.md

 ## Build container image

 note: **Podman** and **Docker** are largely interchangeable for most use cases: both follow OCI standards and share image formats, registries, volume semantics, and networking, so typical workflows are compatible.
 Unlike Docker, Podman is daemonless—it runs containers directly as regular processes (well-suited to rootless operation) without a central background service.
+So whenever you see **podman** in this instruction you can also use **docker**.

 ```bash
 $ podman build -t genai-proxy:latest -f Containerfile .